alvaroandresgarayromero/designpatternsheeet/sandbox/README.rst

 --------------

-This a sandbox directory that focuses on experimenting with C++ applications through AWS services.
+This a sandbox directory that focuses on experimenting with C++ applications with the AWS C++ SDK.
 This is not related to design patterns.

 - Tools used
     - AWS C++ SDK